jerwintuchi/js-metacrafters/eth+avax-project-module-1-to-4/module-3/readme.md

 ## Overview

-The `MyToken` contract is an ERC20 token standard implementation that allows users to create and manage tokens on the Ethereum blockchain.
+The `JBL` contract is an ERC20 token standard implementation that allows users to create and manage tokens on the Ethereum blockchain.
 It extends the functionalities of the `ERC20` contract from OpenZeppelin Contracts library.

 This contract provides the following functionalities: